Durable Workflows in PHP

 Saga timeouts are a single #[Delayed] attribute on an event handler.
 The handler fires after the specified TimeSpan, exact DateTime, or expression — no cron, no separate timer service.
 The broker's underlying delayed-message primitive (RabbitMQ delayed exchange, SQS message timer, Redis sorted-set) does the waiting; the consistent attribute model hides the broker specifics from your code.

 The broker redelivers the message.
 The saga reloads from the database on the next event arrival bearing its identifier.
 The handler runs again — built-in deduplication tolerates duplicate delivery, and the outbox ensures the business write and the message commit together.
-The same recovery semantics Temporal gives by replaying Event History, Ecotone gives by redelivering the message — and the message is in your own broker, in your own database, in your own schema.
+Crash recovery is broker redelivery against state in your own database — no engine-shaped event history, no external runtime to coordinate with.
+Workers can be killed mid-flow; deploys are no different from any rolling deploy of your app.

 Yes.
 Chained handlers via outputChannelName give stateless durable workflows where the message itself carries the state.
 When the async channel runs through an outbox (CombinedMessageChannel), each step is committed atomically with its business write before the message advances.
 If a worker crashes, the broker redelivers; the work resumes on the next consumer.
 No saga record needed.